How Do I Prepare a Trip To Climb Mount Kilimanjaro?

 The short rainy season occurs during the month of November.
 The long rainy season goes from the middle of March to the beginning of June.
 We do not recommend trekking during these times due to wet conditions and visibility may be low due to heavy clouds.
 But for experienced backpackers who have endured such conditions before, it is a possible option to avoid the crowds.
 It is very quiet.
 You may very well be the only party at a campsite.

-Packing List for Kilimanjaro Climb.
+Packing List for Kilimanjaro Climb

-Fitness and training to Climb Kilimanjaro.
+Fitness and Training to Climb Kilimanjaro

 A question we get asked a lot is ‘how fit do I need to be to climb Kilimanjaro?
-Fitness and training is another important step in your Kilimanjaro preparation.
+Fitness and training are other important step in your Kilimanjaro preparation.
 How you train is a significant factor in how you will fare on your Kilimanjaro climb.
 Most of our clients have never hiked for so many consecutive days at such high elevations.
 Therefore we urge you to be in the best shape of your life.
 Obviously, it is not easy to climb the tallest mountain in Africa.
 Although the trekking is at a slow pace and most hiking days end in the mid-afternoon, the combination of physical activity, poor sleep, diminished appetite, dehydration, weather, and altitude are working against you.
 As you make the push to the summit, your endurance will be tested.

 In conclusion – the Kilimanjaro training plan